rivantsov/ngraphql/ReadMe.md

     Console.WriteLine($"Starship {sh.name}, length: {sh.length}");
 ```

-The *response.data* field is of *dynamic* data type, so we can browse the returned tree as tree of dynamic objects.
+The *response.data* field is of *dynamic* data type, so we can browse the returned tree as a tree of dynamic objects.
 This is convenient as we do not need strong types for the data returned by the server.

-However, you can share the type definitions from your model with the client, and then retrieve the returned object(s) as strong type:
+However, you can share the type definitions from your model with the client, and then retrieve the returned object(s) as a type:

 ```csharp
   var ships = response.GetTopField<Starship_[]>("starships");